xrdocs/application-hosting/_tutorials/2016-06-17-xr-toolbox-part-5-installing-a-native-app-wrl7.md

 The purpose of this series is simple.
 Get users started with an IOS-XR setup on their laptop and incrementally enable them to try out the application-hosting infrastructure on IOS-XR.

-In this part, we explore how a user can build and deploy their own container (LXC) based applications on IOS-XR.
+In this part, we explore how a user can build and deploy native WRL7 RPMs that they may host in the same process space as XR.

+## Sounds good, but why?

+One point you'd notice immediately is the